semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     - curl https://github.com/mactsouk.keys >> ~/.ssh/authorized_keys

-Please replace `mactsouk` with the GitHub username that you are using.
+Replace `mactsouk` with the GitHub username that you are using.

-If you need that command on every `job`, you can include it in the `prologue` block of the `task`.
+If you need the `curl` command on every `job`, you can include it in the `prologue` block of the `task`.
 An alternative way is to create a `secret` and put that information there.

 ### sem logs